fubhy/graphql-drupal/doc/producers/composing.md

     ->map('type', $builder->fromValue('user'))
     ->map('id', $builder->fromParent()),
   $builder->callback(function ($entity) {
     // Here we can do anything we want to the data.
-We get as a parameter anyting that was returned
+We get as a parameter anything that was returned
     // in the previous step.
   })
 ));